 Rebecca R. Rubin

-Rebecca R. Rubin is the founder, president, and CEO of Marstel-Day, an international environmental consultancy that she established in 2002 to provide expertise to public and private sector organizations in the interrelated areas of climate, habitat, open space, water, resilient infrastructure/public-private partnerships and investment strategies, energy, land use and other natural resource conservation issues.
+Rebecca R. Rubin is the founder, president, and CEO of Marstel-Day, an international environmental consultancy established in 2002 to provide expertise to public and private sector organizations in the interrelated areas of climate, habitat, open space, water, resilient infrastructure/public-private partnerships and investment strategies, energy, land use and other natural resource conservation issues.
 Prior to founding Marstel-Day, she served as director of the Army’s Environmental Policy Institute, after leading a variety of environmental studies and analyses at the not-for-profit Institute for Defense Analyses.

 Her articles have appeared in Roll Call, The Washington Post, Virginia Mercury, Jane’s Defence Weekly, Freelance Star, LiveBetter magazine, and other newspapers and periodicals.
 She has been interviewed by leading environmental publications and websites, including Environmental Business International and CleanTechnica.com.
 She launched Marstel-Day’s Wildlife Conservation Awareness Campaign and hosts its Vital Voices of the Environment interview series featuring environmental thought leaders.
 She is a participant in and co-author of National Academy of Sciences studies, including the 2017 Review of Landscape Conservation Cooperatives.

 Ms. Rubin has a BA in history from Harvard College and an MA in international security from Columbia University’s School of International and Public Affairs.